Sabuja-GH/Stock-price-prediction/README.md

-Stock price prediction
+# Stock price prediction

-where we use a stm model which is the artificial repairing recurrent neural network the model will be trained on stock price of Google from 2012-2016 and vdp test upon stock price of Google on the month of January 2017
+Here we use a LSTM model which is the artificial repairing recurrent neural network the model will be trained on stock price of Google from 2012-2016 and vdp test upon stock price of Google on the month of January 2017.

-PREPROCESSING
+### PREPROCESSING

  in part 1 of data preprocessing we import all the libraries and import the training set and take only single feature or column of the training data set as training set.
 In iloc we use one column to to get us an 2D array if we use just one when will get a a vector(1D).